FouMez/shipping-backend/README.md

 Follow the instructions below to run the tests.

-1. make sure that you have a file named `.test.env`
+1. Make sure that you have a file named `.test.env`
 > **Important** :
 > We highly recommend you create a seperate database for testing as we will clean up all database data on each test entry.
 2. Run `npm run test` or `yarn test`